 The effect of being ‘on edge’ because of excessive worry could also affect your listening and communication skills.
 You might be distracted by negative thoughts, your mind might jump from topic to topic, you might find that you’re not hearing people, or that you’re interrupting them in conversation.
 This in turn could start to affect your relationships.

-Bruxism is the medical term for jaw clenching.
-This is when you grind your teeth.
+Bruxism is the medical term for grinding or clenching your teeth.
 It can be associated with anxiety.

 It can happen during sleep or when you are awake.
 It can cause jaw soreness and muscle pain.
 In more serious cases it can cause dental problems and sharp headaches.

-There are various ways of dealing with both the physical and emotional symptoms of teeth grinding.
+There are various ways of dealing with the symptoms of teeth grinding.
 For example, some health professionals treat it with a mouth plate (a fitted insert similar to a mouth guard).
 There is often a mental health component too.

 Always consult a medical professional if you are concerned about teeth grinding symptoms.